Super Dimension Fortress Macross: Production

 "Super Dimension Fortress" prefix ("Chō Jikū Yōsai") is a wordplay on an intermediary working title for the series, which was originally "Super Dreadnought Fortress Macross" ("Chō Dokyū Yōsai Makurosu").

 Originally proposed in 1980 and greatly inspired by Mobile Suit Gundam (1979-1980), the show created by Studio Nue (from an original concept by newcomer member Shoji Kawamori) was initially sponsored by a group called the "Wiz" (Uizu) Corporation that was prepared to fund a 48-episode run.
 "Wiz" wanted to produce the Sci-Fi show as an outer space comedy, but this clashed with Studio Nue's original idea of a more serious and epic "space opera" storyline.
-The resulting animosity between both companies made the initial pre-production of the series very difficult and full of delays.Super Dimension Fortress Macross: Production Notes.
-Page 247.
-Macross Perfect Memory.
-Reference Book.
-260 A4 pages.
-Minori Library, Japan.
-Y2800.
-1983, 10 October.
+The resulting animosity between both companies made the initial pre-production of the series very difficult and full of delays.

 However, by 1981 Wiz had gone out of business and the "Megaload/Megaroad" (Macross) project seemed to be in permanent hiatus.
 Studio Nue bought the rights of the show from "Wiz" and searched for a sponsor with no avail.
 Big West, an advertising agency looking to branch out into animation sponsorship, approached Studio Nue about the project and agreed to sponsor it.
 Big West insisted on a leaner budget, not convinced that the show would pan out as profitable and pared the episode count to 27 episodes (meaning the show would have ended with the battle against Boddole Zer's fleet).
 Even then, Big West found that the show was going to run more expensive than it had bargained for, and to secure more money, entered into a partnership with animation studio Tatsunoko Production which included international distribution (what would culminate in the creation of the "Robotech" adaptation a few years later).